TinyMan256/Rogue-Company-External-Cheat/README.md

 ```yaml
 - Important🟢
 ```
-use md5 everytime before opening any cheat
+use md5 only one time before opening the cheat
 this will change the cheat signature
 so it will protect you from getting banned if shit-rez detected it
 click on browse, choose the cheat then click on change hash then close it,